Otago Central Railway: Diesel era

 The OCR was one of the first sections of the NZR system to be fully dieselised.
 The last regular steam-hauled train left Cromwell on 23 February 1968.
 Two steam excursion trains later conveyed photographers along parts of the line: A^{B} 777 to Ranfurly on 27 October 1968 and A^{B} 693 to Middlemarch on 5 April 1969.

 D^{H} class diesel-electric locomotives were introduced on the line in February 1957 running as far as Clyde.
 They were reclassed as D^{G} in 1968 and were withdrawn by 1983.
 The D^{H} and D^{G} engines were too heavy to run on the lighter rails of the Cromwell Gorge but the much lighter D^{J} class diesel locomotives (with 10.3 tonne axle loading) were allowed to run through to Cromwell.
 With the introduction of these locomotives on 26 February 1968 the remaining A^{B} class steam engines were withdrawn.
 D^{I} class diesels worked the line from 1978 to 1984 but being fewer in number were seen less often than the D^{J}s, which were the mainstay of the line until its closure in 1990.

-Private era

-After the line to Middlemarch was taken over by Dunedin Railways (previously Taieri Gorge Railway and originally the Otago Excursion Train Trust) in 1990, their trains have primarily been operated by their fleet of six DJ class locomotives.
-The leased Silver Fern railcar (RM24) was used on the line, and very rarely, a steam locomotive excursions are operated, usually with an A^{B} class locomotive.